The Importance of Sleeping Well

 Research shows that getting less than six hours of sleep increases the production of the appetite hormone, ghrelin, and limits leptin, which helps control food intake.

 That’s why a few late nights make it easier for you to grab the donuts and binge on snack foods.
+If you haven’t already started, intermittent and extended fasting are both excellent for weight loss and metabolism.

 5. Sleep Strengthens Your Immune System